emkcloud/livewire-tweak/docs/contents/prefix-core.md

 URL::defaults(['assetwire' => 'backend']);
 ```

-This is an example of the result when setting the prefixes mentioned above.
+This is an example of the result when setting the manual prefix with `backend` value.

 ```html
 <script src="https://mydomain.com/backend/vendor/livewire/livewire.js"></script>